hermit-os/uhyve/README.md

 The output `kern.hv_support: 1` indicates virtualization support.

+At least on Big Sur, all process must have the [com.apple.security.hypervisor](https://developer.apple.com/documentation/Hypervisor) entitlement to use Hypervisor API.

 ## Building from source

 To build from souce, simply checkout the code and use `cargo build`.